Codium-ai/pr-agent/docs/docs/installation/gitlab.md

 git clone https://github.com/Codium-ai/pr-agent.git
 ```

 4. Prepare variables and secrets.
-Skip this setp if you plan on settings these as environment variables when running the agent:
+Skip this step if you plan on settings these as environment variables when running the agent:
   1. In the configuration file/variables:
     - Set `deployment_type` to "gitlab"